 The Met Office acknowledges that BEIS, as owner of the Systems, is responsible for providing responses to requests for information related to the Freedom of Information Act 2000 and Environmental Information Regulations 2004.
 The Met Office is obliged to deal with and respond to Freedom of Information requests in accordance with the regulations.
 The Met Office must consult with BEIS before providing a response.

-In exercising its rights and undertaking its obligations under this MOU, each Participant undertakes to the other to comply with its obligations under the Data Protection Act 1998 and (when applicable) the provisions of the General Data Protection Regulation (Regulation (EU) 2016/679).
+In exercising its rights and undertaking its obligations under this MOU, each Participant undertakes to the other to comply with its obligations under the Data Protection Act 2018, the EU GDPR, the UK GDPR and all applicable law about the processing of personal data and privacy and the guidance and codes of practice issued by the Information Commissioners or other relevant regulatory authority.
+“EU GDPR” means the General Data Protection Regulation (EU) 2016/679 and the “UK GDPR” means EU GDPR as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 as modified by Schedule 1 to the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019.

 Publicity and media interest